Farama-Foundation/Gymnasium/README.md

 ## Development Roadmap

-We have a roadmap for future development work for Gymnasium available here:: https://github.com/Farama-Foundation/Gymnasium/issues/12
+We have a roadmap for future development work for Gymnasium available here: https://github.com/Farama-Foundation/Gymnasium/issues/12

-## Release Notes

-There used to be release notes for all the new Gym versions here.
-New release notes are being moved to [releases page](https://github.com/Farama-Foundation/Gymnasium/releases) on GitHub, like most other libraries do.